Documents you may need to provide to UAC

 - the Ministry/Department of Foreign Affairs or a local court or government agency that offers a translation service in the applicant’s home country.
 The translated document must display the organisation’s name and official seal, and the translator’s name and contact details.

-- a sworn translator approved by the Australian diplomatic missions in France, Indonesia, Switzerland or Thailand.
+- a sworn translator approved by the Australian diplomatic missions in Belgium, France, Indonesia, Switzerland or Thailand.

 Translations by any other sources, including overseas notaries, will not be accepted.

 Studies at UK institutions of higher education

 A Higher Education Achievement Report (HEAR) may be presented in support of tertiary studies undertaken in the UK.